|

 Jane

-known for her interviews with international celebrities.
-She
+interviews with international celebrities.
+She was dismissed

-Gallery, Liverpool in September 2004.
+September 2004.

-has been painting seriously for ten years.
+been painting seriously for ten years.
 She has taken part

 in numerous shows with the Stuckists and is founder of the